Belleye/openReticApp/memory-bank/progress.md

 - Responsive design is critical for mobile usability; Tailwind's responsive utilities are effective for rapid fixes.
 - Removing extra UI elements helps users focus on core controls.
 - FullCalendar integration provides good schedule visualization.
 - Correct time/duration conversions (`apiService`) are essential for API communication.
+The API expects durations in seconds while the UI displays them in minutes.
 - API endpoint `/postSchedule` requires the full `{ schedule, system }` payload for saving.

 ## Issues
 - No major blockers.
 All implemented features are working as intended in demo mode.
-- **New Potential Issue**: Events scheduled for Sunday may not be rendering correctly in the calendar view.
+- Fixed: Calendar events now correctly display duration in minutes instead of seconds.

 ## Decisions
 - Use context-based state for rapid prototyping and UI feedback.